Carl Jung

 The center of consciousness and sense of identity.
 The ego is what we think of as 'I' or 'me'—our conscious awareness, thoughts, memories, and feelings that we're aware of in daily life.

 Contains forgotten or repressed memories, experiences, and emotions unique to the individual.
-It includes complexes—emotionally charged groups of ideas or images that influence behavior.
+It includes complexes—emotionally charged groups of ideas that influence behavior outside conscious awareness.

-A deeper layer shared by all humanity, containing universal patterns and images called archetypes.
-This inherited psychic structure influences our perceptions, behaviors, and responses.
+A deeper layer shared by all humanity, containing universal archetypes.
+This inherited structure shapes how we perceive and respond to fundamental human experiences like birth, death, love, and transformation.

 Resources